Home is where the cartel is

 This is unpersuasive “partial-equilibrium” reasoning, which explains why homeowners are usually unpersuaded.
 Any given property owner rationally wants restrictions lifted on the use their own property, but lifting restrictions on neighbors’ use of their properties creates risks and costs.
 The ultimate effect of a general upzoning is hard to predict and may not be positive for incumbents, especially when potential impairment of existing amenities — “neighborhood capital” — is factored in.
 Far from being a sure gain to existing residents, upzoning is a form of risky investment, the proceeds of which will be shared with developers and new residents, the costs of which will be concentrated on people whose financial statements and human lives are deeply exposed, with little diversification, to the quality of their neighborhoods.
 Even if, in aggregate, land values increase, densification of an existing neighborhood creates risks for individual property owners they many not wish to bear.
 If an apartment block is built next door, my old neighbor may have gotten rich from selling, but my plot may not be suitable for putting up yet another tower, and my home may be worth less for its busy, unquaint new neighbor.
 People experience individual not aggregate outcomes, and individual outcomes are usually riskier than aggregate outcomes.
 Absent some insurance mechanism, it is rationally hard to persuade individuals to consent to policy changes that, in aggregate terms, would meet a return-to-risk hurdle but at an individual level might not.
 When market urbanists point to how much more productive and awesome the city as a whole might become, they are missing this point.

 Finally, whatever economic gains might accrue to existing property owners from rezoning has to be traded off against a huge cost, the loss of existing monopoly rents.
 If you buy a home in San Francisco today, the last thing you want to happen is for the housing affordability problem to be solved next year.
 If apartment prices become reasonable, you’d find yourself with a huge financial loss and an underwater mortgage.
-Residential property is expensive in power cities because it includes the capitalized value of the large incomes streams one can earn from accepting tenants.
+Residential property is expensive in power cities because it includes the capitalized value of the large income streams one can earn from accepting tenants.
 (Now more than $5K/month for the median 2BR apartment in San Francisco I hate this city.)
 Making housing affordable means that value goes away.
 High rents are like poverty at the Brookings Institution, a problem we claim we desperately want to solve but don’t really want to solve because the things we would have to do to solve it would be costly and disruptive to the people whose interests get termed “we” in a sentence like this one.
 So we make other stuff up, hey, how about a little affordable housing requirement with a poor door you’ll have a 1/1600 chance of getting into?
 The home cartel is stable by virtue of regulatory coordination, which cannot be undone by adversarial political action because cartel members practically define the enfranchised municipal community.

 Home is where the cartel is.
 I use the word “home” not “housing” advisedly.
 Homeowners understand their actions not as monopolizing the housing market but as protecting their homes and neighborhoods from the market.
 The libertarian “deregulatory” rhetoric by which market urbanists sometimes make their case is counterproductive.
 Telling people to think of their homes as a commodity upon which market forces should be brought to bear in order to ensure production of housing services at competitive prices is obtuse.
-People purchase property, rather than renting, largely to gain security and control, to escape the vicissitudes of the market.
+People purchase property, rather than rent, largely to gain security and control, to escape the vicissitudes of the market.
 The worst place to emphasize “deregulation” is in dense urban environments, where almost every sort of action has spillovers.
 Construction in dense cities will always be heavily regulated, and should be.
 There can be good regulation and bad regulation, but talking about “deregulation” in an urban context is just self-branding.
 Dense cities in developed countries expand their housing stock as a policy choice, not because anonymous producers respond to price signals.
 Price signals — high market prices — give cities the option to expand their housing stock without financial subsidy by reregulating to attract developers.
 But nobody is dumb.
 You actually have to persuade an urban polity to choose to permit development, in a particular place, over the objections or with the consent of diverse stakeholders.

 The deregulatory narrative not only fails to help, it very directly hurts.
 If you frame your solution as being about “freeing markets”, you are likely to oppose rent control on naive and misleading Econ 101 grounds.
 Price controls, you have been taught, create scarcity, by eliminating the incentive to produce up to the market-clearing quantity.
 But to claim “the rent is too damn high” implies directly that housing prices are already above the level that would inspire further production, if there weren’t other regulatory barriers.
 In the prosperous cities where we perceive housing crisis, market-rate housing is already priced at levels that would attract further development, if only the polity could be persuaded to allow it.
 New construction is market-rate housing: It is almost never subject to rent controls.
 The existence of rent controls on older buildings does suggest a danger that housing built today might someday be placed under rent controls too, sure.
 But that risk is already priced into market-rate development.
 If market-rate apartments sell for substantially more than their physical cost of replacement, then the market deems the risk of future value-impairing rent regulation to be sufficiently small, or sufficiently distant, or the present demand for housing to be sufficiently acute, as to cover that risk.
 The Econ 101 case against rent controls only holds if the threat of controls prevents the market value of newly produced rentable properties from substantially exceeding the cost of development after regulatory hurdles have been overcome.
 [1] This is not what we observe in real life.
 Impaired prices are simply not the binding constraint on new development.
 Market urbanists unnecessarily make enemies of a critical constituency, tenants in rent-stabilized apartments who have extraordinarily much to lose.
 Renters should be cities’ natural advocates for new supply.
 But when proposals to build come bundled with an ideology that would price people out of their current homes, renters’ enthusiasm is unsurprisingly muted.
 [2]